-For people who live in Newcastle, the tribunal hearing is normally held at: Newcastle Civil & Family Courts and Tribunals Centre Barras Bridge Newcastle upon Tyne NE1 8QF Phone: 0300 123 1142.
-Email: contactsscs@justice.gov.uk your appeal to be held at your home.
+If you are too ill to travel to the tribunal venue, the Tribunals Service can arrange for your appeal to be held at your home.
 This is known as a domiciliary hearing.
 You should obtain a letter from your doctor confirming that you are too ill to travel.
-However, domiciliary hearings are granted only in exceptional circumstances so your request may be refused even if you have a doctor's letter.
+However, domiciliary hearings are granted only in exceptional circumstances, so your request may be refused even if you have a doctor's letter.